Access to Morning Reports and Unit Rosters

 |ARCHIVAL RECORDS - ACCESS|

 |Army Morning Reports and Unit Rosters, dated 1912-1968, and all Air Force Morning Reports, are archival records.*

 Written requests for archival Morning Reports and Unit Rosters are not accepted.
 Individuals may only access these records by:

-Army rosters and Army morning reports through 1959 are now in the legal custody of the National Archives and Records Administration.
-However, Army rosters for 1944-1946 were destroyed in accordance with the General Records Schedule and are no longer available.
-Images of these documents are stored on microfilm reels.
+Army rosters and Army morning reports through 1968 are now in the legal custody of the National Archives and Records Administration.
+However, Army rosters for 1944 -1946 were destroyed in accordance with the General Records Schedule and are no longer available.

 Unfortunately, photocopies of the filmed images are often illegible.
 Due to the poor quality of the film reproduction, we do not offer photocopies of microfilmed rosters or morning reports through the mail, nor do we offer to sell duplicate reels of morning report microfilm.